quarantyne/quarantyne/README.md

 __Fast and unobtrusive web fraud detection and labelling.__

-__TL;DR__ Quarantyne is a reverse-proxy that looks for signs of fraudulent behavior in web traffic running through it.
+__TL;DR__ Quarantyne is a reverse-proxy that looks for signs of fraudulent behavior in web traffic.
 If detected, fraud is labelled in real-time via HTTP request headers injection, like `X-Quarantyne-Labels: FAS,HDR`, for your HTTP service behind Quarantyne to use.